igmim-yassine/Speech-recognition-using-moroccan-dialect-darija/README.md

 This model uses wav2vec2.0 to do speech2text.
 The problem was that using the custom dataset gives nothing.

-As a resolution of the project, we will use the dataset of dvoice.ma that well be realsed soon and then the model will be pretrained by moroccan darija and also fine-tuning with it as well.
-But now all what we did is try to transcript audios of darija using model of MSA.
+As a resolution of the project, we will use the dataset of dvoice.ma that well be realesed soon and then the model will be pretrained by moroccan darija and also fine-tuning with it as well.
+But now all what we did is try to transcript audios of darija using pretrained wav2vec-large-53 fine-tuned with 12 hourse of MSA.

 # Useful Links: